 4. Olive Oil

-Olive oil is a little tricky.
-Some like it, others don’t.
-On principle, you can use olive oil as a substitute, but do it to taste.
-Use extra virgin olive oil so the flavor isn’t so strong as to overpower the cheese sauce.
-An alternative to this would be canola oil.
+Olive oil can be a little tricky.
+Some people like it, while others prefer to avoid it.
+You can use it as a substitute, but add it gradually and adjust to taste.
+Choose extra-virgin olive oil so the flavor stays mild and doesn’t overpower the cheese sauce.
+If you want something more neutral, canola oil is a good alternative.

 5. Avocado